The 50mm lens is my favorite lens. I can use this lens for portraits, events, street photography, etc.

 This is a useful tool that helps you to perform exposure compensation accurately.
-On some cameras, you may need to activate it first.
+On some cameras, you may need to activate them first.

 This is where 50mm lens strength is good.
-The ability to focus and capture sharp image can make your flora or flower photography exceed expectations.
+The ability to focus and capture sharp images can make your flora or flower photography exceed expectations.

 For a performance that is unique to you, apart from adjusting the parameters of an existing Picture Style, you can also create a custom Picture Style, either in-camera or with Digital Photo Professional software, and save/upload your creation to the camera as a User Defined Picture Style.

 This lets you preview the effect as you shoot.

 It is certainly not an easy thing when hunting photos and carrying a camera plus a lens of more than one kg.

 Fortunately, the average 50mm lens is lightweight.